This post may contain affiliate links. For more information, read my disclosure policy.

 Jello Cool Whip Pie Recipe

-This delicious pie is exactly what it sounds like – a no bake pie made with jello!
+This delicious pie is exactly what it sounds like: a no bake pie made with jello!
 I love baking hacks and this no bake pie is my favorite way to use jello (besides Strawberry Pretzel Salad, that is).
 With just a couple of ingredients, it makes a great no bake pie filling.
+The best part is you don’t have to use cherry jello; any flavor jello will work!

 The jello is mixed with Cool Whip for a cool creamy filling with a pretty pastel color.
 Add a chocolate cookie crust, and you get an easy dessert, but it’s excellent with a premade graham cracker pie crust, too.